arsm100/docker-atlassian-confluence-server/README.md

 using a version number tag: `atlassian/confluence-server:6.13`.
 This will install the latest `6.13.x` version that is available.

-For the latest developer (EAP) release use `atlassian/confluence-server:eap`.
-This will install our latest milestone (not supported for use in production).
+We also publish docker images for our [EAP releases](https://www.atlassian.com/software/confluence/download-eap) (not supported for use in production).
+The tag for EAP releases is the EAP version.
+For example to get the `7.8.0-beta1` EAP release, use `atlassian/confluence-server:7.8.0-beta1`.

 For example, `atlassian/confluence-server:6.13-ubuntu-18.04-adoptopenjdk8` will install the latest 6.13.x version with AdoptOpenJDK 8.